aws/aws-cryptographic-material-providers-library/README.md

 ### Optional Prerequisites

 #### AWS Integration
-You don't need an Amazon Web Services (AWS) account to use the AWS Cryptographic Material Providers Library, but some APIs require an AWS account, an AWS KMS key, an AWS DynamoDB Table.
+You don't need an Amazon Web Services (AWS) account to use the AWS Cryptographic Material Providers Library, but some APIs require an AWS account, an AWS KMS key, or an Amazon DynamoDB Table.
 If you are using the AWS Cryptographic Material Providers Library for Java you will need the AWS SDK for Java V2.
 If you are using the AWS Cryptographic Material Providers Library for .NET you will need the AWS SDK for .NET V3.